Jonarod/markty-CSV/README.md

 - Not benchmarked **YET**, especially against HUGE csv files, so just make your tests before using it :)
 - Not meant to replace fully-fledged CSV parsers like [https://github.com/Keyang/node-csvtojson](node-csvtojson).
 - `markty-CSV` just gives you an array of csv values line by line: the rest is up to you !!
+- At this stage, you should just go for the simper simple [gist here](https://gist.github.com/Jonarod/b971b2df24ba46c33c37afb2a1dcb974), it should cover 80% of all needs. `markty-CSV` will provide more value when the todo list will be completed: nested keys, automatic serialization, character escaping...

 ## Hey !!
 But I need to convert my CSV to JSON !